The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 March 17th, 2025

-The transition to sustainable synthetic fuels has taken a significant step forward with the production of the first e-methanol at European Energy’s Kassø Power-to-X facility.
-This breakthrough highlights the potential of Power-to-X technologies in decarbonizing industrial sectors that are difficult to electrify directly.
+The transition to sustainable synthetic fuels has taken a significant step forward with the production of the first e-methanol at European Energy’s Kassø Power-to-X plant.
+This breakthrough demonstrates the potential of Power-to-X technology in decarbonising industrial sectors that are difficult to electrify directly.

 Read more